darcar31/blog-posts/slack-node/slack-node.md

 app.use('/slack/actions', slackInteractions.expressMiddleware())
 ```

+// todo, you have to register this route somewhere? or is it the default?

+### Registering Your Actions Route with Slack

+Much like configuring events, we need to tell Slack about our path for accepting interactive actions.
+In you App Configuration panel, navigate to `Interactive Messages` and fill in the `Request URL`.
+In my case, it would be `http://13605143.ngrok.io/slack/actions`.

 ### Listening to an Interaction

-Once we have the slackInteraction middleware installed, we can use the `action_id` on our button to listen to interaction events.
+Once we have the slackInteraction middleware installed and our path is registered with Slack, we can use the `action_id` on our button to listen to interaction events.

 ```
 slackInteractions.action({ actionId: 'open_modal_button' }, async (payload) => {